AndryADSM/Asset-Analyzer/README.md

 ⤵️ The use of the module is encouraged for your own projects in Google Colab or other environments by downloading and importing it, a how-to file is available in GitHub.
 There are several variations, .py and .ipynb files, and with only the classes or only the functions.

-💡 The module has detailed documentation, examples, code comments and section structure for developers who might be interested in taking a look.
+💡 The module features detailed documentation, examples, code comments and section structure for developers who might be interested in taking a look.
 There is also a demonstration file showcasing its capabilities.

 ---